 197, 198 Undergraduate Research Individual laboratory research under guidance of faculty member.
+Students electing Zoology 197 and 198 must follow the guidelines outlined on page 56 or they will be disenrolled.
 Prerequisites: Junior or senior standing, departmental permission.
 Three or six hours.

-202 Quantitative Biology Mathematical concepts applied to biological problems such as growth, metabolism, temperature effects, kinetics, and graphic interpretation of
+202 Quantitative Biology Mathematical concepts applied to biological problems such as growth, metabolism, temperature effects, kinetics, and graphic interpretation of data.
+Statistics not treated.
+Prerequisite: At least one intermediate level course in biology, Math.
+9, or permission of instructor.
+Three hours.
+I. Davison.